brikvest/brikvest/replit.md

 - July 4, 2025.
 Added AED (UAE Dirham) currency support with proper symbol (د.إ) and auto-detection for UAE users
 - July 4, 2025.
 Removed projected return field from property creation form and database schema to simplify property management
 - July 4, 2025.
 Changed terminology from "Investment Details" to "Co-Ownership Details" throughout the admin interface
+- July 4, 2025.
+Enhanced reservation details to display property names instead of IDs and added "Mark as Paid" functionality with email notifications
 ```

 ## User Preferences